j13343sh/cognitive-infrastructure-en/ai-operations-theory/case-studies/CS-027-Operational-Experience-Replaced-Organizational-Debate.md

 The project began asking:

-> Which organizational structure actually works during long-term operation?
+> Which organizational structure can actually be operated by Human Headquarters?

 ---